aeon-toolkit/aeon-tutorials/ECML-2024/README.md

-Files for the ECML-PKDD 2024 aeon tutorial submission
+Files for the ECML-PKDD 2024 aeon tutorial.